Table of Contents

 The metric card displays two types of values:

-The large percentage shown at the top represents the aggregated Rework percentage across the selected time range.
+The large percentage at the top represents the aggregated Rework percentage across the selected time range.

-It reflects the proportion of recently introduced code that was subsequently revised, across all included branches during that period.
+It reflects the proportion of classified code changes attributed to Rework across all included branches during that period.

-The line chart shows Rework aggregated per time bucket (for example, daily).
+The line chart shows Rework aggregated by time bucket, such as daily.

 Clicking a point displays: